Photo Credit: by Marek Levak, Pexels.com

 Everyone gets excited about the yearly Apple announcements, and this year, the tech company released more health tools than ever.
 Apple unveiled new health features alongside the release of the Apple Watch Series 10 and the Apple Watch Ultra 2, taking the health-tracking capabilities of these popular wearables to a whole new level.

-One of the main issues the new watches can address is a condition called sleep apnea, which impacts around a billion people around the world, though many don’t even know they have it.
+One of the main medical conditions the new watches can address is a condition called sleep apnea, which impacts 1 billion people around the world, though many don’t even know they have it.

 According to Apple, “The condition is estimated to impact more than 1 billion people worldwide, and in most cases, goes undiagnosed.
 If left untreated, it can have important health consequences over time, including increased risk of hypertension, type 2 diabetes, and cardiac issues.”